sushilnx/GETstats/README.md

 Usage Example:
-export LD_LIBRARY_PATH=$PWD  #Not needed if you install libGETstats.so in the default library path ./test_get_stats -n 30 -H "blah : qwerty" 2>/dev/null
+export LD_LIBRARY_PATH=$PWD  #Not needed if you install libGETstats.so in the default library path ./test_get_stats -n 30 -H "blah : qwerty"

-which produces this output on stdout:
+which produces this output:
 SKTEST;216.58.208.142;302;0.060586;0.080874;0.102089;0.102196